-The program will help meet growing demand for more physical therapists with doctorate degrees.
+There is a growing demand for physical therapists and the Doctor of physical therapy program at Trine University helps to meet that need.
 As the knowledge base in the field has grown, physical therapists have had to increase their studies, making doctorate degrees the new standard.

-The United States Bureau of Labor Statistics predicts a 39 percent growth in the number of physical therapists needed through 2020, and reports the median wage in 2010 was $76,310 (the most recent figure available).
+The United States Bureau of Labor Statistics predicts a 34 percent growth in the number of physical therapists needed through 2024, and reports the median salary in 2015 was $84,020.